adamrmelnyk/blag/content/post/building-a-cli-tool-in-rust.md

 ----------
 ```

-Testing the pause and play functions will be a little different because you’ll need to actually turn on your speakers to test that it works.
+Testing the pause and play functions will be a little different because you’ll need to actually turn on your speakers to test that it works but can be executed similarly `$ ./target/debug/sonos_tool play Bedroom`.

 ### Missing features